 How the online driving school industry began

-After being cited for speeding Steve Soldis learned that in order to clear his violation and keep points off his record he would have to attend a traffic school course more than 300 miles away from where he lived in Northern California.
+After being cited for speeding Steve Soldis learned that to clear his violation and keep points off his record he would have to attend a traffic school course more than 300 miles away from where he lived in Northern California.
 Steve facing forced time off looked to the Internet to find an alternative.
-After thorough research Steve realized there wasn't a home study course available.
-It was at that time that Steve Soldis created the industry of online traffic school and offered this course to drivers on his website www.TrafficSchoolOnline.com.
+After thorough research, Steve realized there wasn't a home study course available.
+It was at that time that Steve Soldis created the industry of online traffic school and offered this course to drivers on his website Traffic School Online.

-In 2002 Steve wanted to take driver education a step further and this time he was going to take it to the teens and parents of teens.
+In 2002 Steve wanted to take driver education a step further, and this time he was going to take it to the teens and parents of teens.
 Based on feedback from his traffic school graduates the request for an online driver education was overwhelming.
 Using his expertise in delivering online content along with the support of driving safety professionals Steve launched OnlineDriversEd.com in Nevada in 2004 and California in 2005.
-His mission was to create a online drivers ed environment that brings the parents and teens together in a self paced learning format.
+His mission was to create an online driver-ed environment that brings parents and teens together in a self-paced learning format.